abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-4.md

 An important theoretical result of statistics and Machine Learning is the fact that a model’s generalization error can be expressed as the sum of three very different errors:
 Bias
 This part of the generalization error is due to wrong assumptions, such as assuming that the data is linear when it is actually quadratic.
-A high-bias model is most likely to underfit the training data.10
+A high-bias model is most likely to under-fit the training data 10
 Variance
 This part is due to the model’s excessive sensitivity to small variations in the training data.
 A model with many degrees of freedom (such as a high-degree polynomial model) is likely to have high variance, and thus to overfit the training data.